-The South Delhi district magistrate BM Mishra said that this temporary facility would function like 20 mini hospitals with 500 beds each, where about 400 doctors will work in two shifts.
-The facility will not be providing ventilators, instead referring patients with severe symptoms to super specialty hospitals.
+The South Delhi district magistrate BM Mishra said that this temporary facility would function like 20 mini hospitals with 500 beds each, and staffed with 400 doctors working in shifts.
+The facility will not be providing ventilators, instead referring patients with severe symptoms to specialty hospitals.

-The Delhi Sikh Gurudwara Management Committee (DSGMC) has also offered to convert its gurudwaras and schools into COVID-19 care centres with a bed capacity of 850 for patients with mild symptoms.
-Even hotels and banquet halls are now being prepared in anticipation of the July surge of coronavirus patients.
+The Delhi Sikh Gurudwara Management Committee (DSGMC) has also offered to convert its gurudwaras [places of assembly and worship for Sikhs] and schools into COVID-19 care centres, each with 850 beds for patients with mild symptoms.
+Even hotels and banquet halls are now being used to prepare for a predicted surge in patients.

 Similarly, Thane district on the outskirts of India’s worst-hit city Mumbai, has also unveiled a 1000-bed temporary hospital specifically for coronavirus patients.

-India enforced the world’s toughest lockdown in March 2020 to flatten the curve, and buy time for India’s healthcare system to ramp up their facilities.
-Many innovative measures were announced, including converting sports stadiums into quarantine facilities, and making exhibition centres and performance theatres in Mumbai into makeshift clinics.
-The Indian railway ministry also offered 20,000 train compartments as isolation wards in late March, though the large-scale rollout of these is yet to happen.
+Back in March, India enforced some of the world’s toughest lockdown policies in an attempt to buy time for India’s healthcare system to ramp up their facilities.
+Many innovative measures were announced, including converting sports stadiums into quarantine facilities, and turning Mumbai's exhibition centres and performance theatres into makeshift clinics.
+The Indian railway ministry also offered 20,000 train compartments to be used as isolation wards in late March, though the large-scale rollout of these is still yet to happen.

-A 2019 report revealed that India only has one doctor for every 1,457 citizens.
-This, combined with strikes by resident doctors in Mumbai and Delhi threatening mass resignations for not being paid their salaries for up to three months, has left the specialised healthcare system overwhelmed.
+In 2019 the Indian the government informed their Parliament that India only had one doctor for every 1,457 citizens.
+This, combined with strikes by resident doctors in Mumbai and Delhi goes some distance to explain why India's healthcare system has been so quickly overwhelmed.

 She points out that the government of India arbitrarily classified doctors as high and low risk, which she felt was unfair and demotivating for those on the frontlines.

-India has also repeatedly been pulled up for dilapidated quarantine facilities, where suspected patients have to share bathrooms and don’t get proper food, water or sanitation.
+India has also repeatedly been criticised for the dilapidated state of its quarantine facilities, where suspected patients have to share bathrooms and are denied proper food, water, or sanitation.

-When faced with a surge in coronavirus cases, many countries took cues from China’s makeshift clinics.
-In the U.S., university housing, convention centres and even parks were turned into temporary hospitals, while Russia built a clinic inspired by China’s 1,000 bed hospital in Wuhan, on the outskirts of Moscow.
-The U.K. built the NHS Nightingale hospital in nine days to provide intensive care treatment to coronavirus patients.
+When faced with a surge in coronavirus cases, many countries around the world have taken cues from the makeshift clinics constricted in China.
+In the U.S, university housing, convention centres and even parks have been turned into temporary hospitals, while Russia built a clinic on the outskirts of Moscow, seemingly inspired by China’s 1,000 bed hospital in Wuhan.
+Likewise, the U.K. built the NHS Nightingale hospital in nine days to provide intensive care treatment to coronavirus patients.